rurseekatze/node-tileserver/README.md

  Go to your styles directory and compile all your MapCSS styles in one run (you have to do this after every change of your stylesheets):

     $ for stylefile in *.mapcss ; do python mapcss_converter.py --mapcss "$stylefile" --icons-path . ; done

+ Note that you have to recompile the stylesheets every time you change the MapCSS files to apply the changes.
+It is also necessary to restart the tileserver to reload the stylesheets.

  You need a proxy that routes incoming requests.
 It is recommended to use a NodeJS proxy like [this](https://github.com/rurseekatze/OpenRailwayMap/blob/master/proxy.js), especially if you are running another webserver like Apache parallel to NodeJS.
 Remember to change the domains in the script and the configuration of your parallel running webservers.
 The NodeJS proxy listens on port 80 while parallel webservers should listen on 8080.